There are five states that are guaranteed not to postpone their elections due to the coronavirus.

-Oregon, Hawaii, Colorado, and Washington are all-mail ballot states.
+Oregon, Hawaii, Colorado, Utah, and Washington are all-mail ballot states.
 Social distancing is built right into the system.
 There are no local polling sites voters need to go to, or poll workers that need to work at them.
 The processing of those ballots is another matter, of course, but there is no need to postpone elections or go through the chaos of moving polling locations due to the health concerns surrounding the coronavirus.

 And considering that this virus will be with us for some time (the earliest estimates for an effective vaccine is still over a year away), America needs to pivot right now to make sure we can all vote on time.